alessandropeca/ngps-pypeit-workflow/README.md

    ```

 2. Reduce every valid channel/setup and save an automatic extraction-review PDF
-   for every science exposure.
+   for every science exposure in the entire night.
 This does not pause for decisions.
+However, if you omit the `--auto` a dashboard for each file will open and you can review and change the automatic settings (see below).

    ```bash
    python scripts/ngps_reduce_all_configs.py "$DATE" --auto